-- Adoption and foster care services for children waiting for permanent family resources
+- Adoption and foster care services for children and youths waiting for permanent family resources

 - At-risk youth services including weekday community-based accountability services and day treatment, intensive weekend program, and Flight mentoring program for those who have aged out of traditional youth services

-- Diakon Family Life Services behavioral health care including individual, marriage, and family counseling; certified addictions counseling; professional consultation; and specialized children’s services
+- Diakon Family Life Services behavioral health care including individual, marriage, and family counseling; certified addictions counseling; and specialized children’s services

 - Diakon pregnancy services

 Staff & Volunteers: Diakon Lutheran Social Ministries and Diakon Child, Family & Community Ministries employ nearly 2,000 people.
 Each year, the same number of dedicated volunteers contribute more than 100,000 hours of service to help Diakon clients and residents.
-In addition, volunteers within programs such as Diakon Youth Services annually provide more than 5,000 hours of volunteer service to the community.
+In addition, volunteers within programs such as Diakon Youth Services annually provide 4,000 to 5,000 hours of volunteer service to the community.

 Administration: Diakon is governed by several boards of directors, with a majority of members elected by the bishops of the Delaware-Maryland, Lower Susquehanna, Northeastern Pennsylvania, Southeastern Pennsylvania, and Upper Susquehanna synods, Evangelical Lutheran Church in America.
 One board, the Diakon Lutheran Fund board, oversees organizational investments.
 See this page for more information.